 8. Brew spooky potions.
 Using everyday kitchen items, you can create eerie potions that bubble, change color, and grow like magic.
 Get your wands ready because you'll feel like you've created your very own mystical laboratory!
 Click for ingredients and instructions.

 9. Put together a family time capsule.
 Gather pictures, toys, and small pieces of memorabilia to stash in a metal container.
 Write notes to yourself and to each other describing life as it currently is and what you hope it is like in the future.
-Check out The Library of Congress for a detailed set of tips to consider when building your time capsule.

 10. Create an Olympic obstacle course.
 Pull out household items to bike, scooter, or run around, and then give the course a whirl!
 Award makeshift medals or ribbons to the competitor with the best costume, the silliest run, or the fastest completion time.